 - CTA below the cover image

 The prime objective of a Call-to-action button is to make sure that the audience takes the required action that aids the brand in achieving its marketing goals.
-Buttons such as Sign up, Book now, Learn more can drive traffic from your Facebook page to your website, making the conversion path more streamlines and efficient.
+Buttons such as Sign up, Book now, Learn more can drive traffic from your Facebook page to your website, making the conversion path more streamlined and efficient.

 - Pinned Post